WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 \subsection{Metrics}

 Following prior work~\cite{nnsmith,titanfuzz,yarpgen,grayc,polyglot,tzer,donaldson2021test}, we use the \textit{number of detected bugs} as our metric, which essentially reflects the goal of fuzzing -- finding more bugs.
-Moreover, the primary goal of our approach is to effectively test the optimizations within compilers.
+Meanwhile, the primary goal of our approach is to effectively test the optimizations within compilers.
 As such, we also let the \textit{number of triggered optimizations} and the \textit{number of {(optimization-)}triggering tests} be our principal metrics.
-Specifically, an optimization is deemed ``triggered'' if the corresponding optimization function (\S~\ref{sec:impl}) logs its presence during the execution of fuzz tests.
+Specifically, an optimization is deemed ``triggered'' if its corresponding optimization function (\S~\ref{sec:impl}) logs its presence during fuzzing.
 Meanwhile, a test qualifies as a ``triggering test'' only if during its execution, any of the optimizations are triggered.
+Given that optimization bugs can only manifest when the optimization is activated, similar to the concept of coverage, a higher number of \emph{triggering tests} correlates with an increased likelihood of bug discovery.